-November 6, the volunteers arrived at Machu Picchu and were led to the upper terraces where they received an orientation from Park botanist Julio Ochoa.
-The volunteers, along with

-Julio Ochoa and his four assistants, began removing Pasto Gordura along the trail from the Guard House to the Sun Gate.
+November 4, the volunteers arrived at Machu Picchu and were led to the upper terraces where they received an orientation from Park botanist Julio Ochoa.
+The volunteers, along with Julio Ochoa and his four assistants, began removing Pasto Gordura along the trail from the Guard House to the Sun Gate, Inka Bridge trail and Machu Picchu Mountain.